What is Floating?

 Yes.
 There is more than 1,000 pounds of Epsom salt dissolved in the water, so no matter your weight or height, you will float effortlessly on your back.
 As you lay back, the water will reach the temples; leaving your eyes, nose and mouth fully exposed to the air.

 Yes.
-Many people safely fall asleep in the tank.
-Even those who say they never sleep on their backs in bed, do so very easily in the tank as a result of being so relaxed.
+It is safe to fall asleep and many people do.
+Even those who say they never sleep on their backs in bed, do so very easily as a result of being so relaxed.

-Can two people float in one tank at the same time?
+Can two people float in one pool at the same time?

 No. We offer a private experience for each individual.